Brief Biography

 Ulster University, Northern Ireland, U.K.

-Senior Lecturer in Mechatronics Engineering and Control
+Senior Lecturer (Associate Professor) in Mechatronics Engineering and Control

-Lecturer in Mechatronics Engineering and Control
+Lecturer (Assistant Professor) in Mechatronics Engineering and Control

 2017–2021